 To make that commitment real, he's served on the Visit Florida NE Region Eco/Heritage Tourism: Education, Ethics and Protection Committee, the PR committee of the Georgia Nature Based Tourism Assoc, The Ribault Clubhouse Preservation Task Force and works closely with the management of the Timucuan Preserve and the Talbot Islands State Parks to help with their efforts to provide safe, educational, environmentally sensitive access to these beautiful treasures.
 Ray is a certified Interpretive Guide from Nat'l Assoc of Interpretation and a Coastal & Uplands Florida Master Naturalist.

 Check out the video of the Timucuan Explorers.
-This a program run by Timucuan Preserve for inner city kids to learn about kayaking and the environment.
-Ray helps out during the summer.
+This was a program run by Timucuan Preserve for inner city kids to learn about kayaking and the environment.

 "When I'm talking to customers, I think about that 'special vacation', the one that we saved for and planned and dreamed about for years, and then remember that each guest has done the same with their vacation.
 I try to treat each one of them like this is their special vacation."

-CJ Hetchka got his first kayak for his 8th birthday, now at 28 he's part of the KA staff.
+CJ Hetchka got his first kayak for his 8th birthday and has worked at KA since he was 16.
+Now at 30 he's Operations Manager and lead guide.
 He graduated from the University of West Florida-Pensacola with a degree in Environmental Science and loves sharing his love of the salt marsh ecosystem.
 He recently passed his ACA Level II Kayak Instructor certification and Stand Up Paddleboard Instructor.